 High —Virtually all spam will be identified and delivered to your spam folder.
 This high level of filtering may inadvertently send wanted messages to your spam folder.
 Check your spam folder regularly to make sure wanted email was not accidentally delivered there.

-How to mark messages as spam
+How to mark messages as spam in classic webmail

 Select the message in your inbox

 On the toolbar, select Spam

 You can also right-click the message and select "Mark as Spam"

 The email is moved to your junk folder

 Note: Marking a message as spam does not prevent the sender from sending you more messages.
 To do this, you'll want to block the sender.